nf-core/website/markdown/about.md

 ## Maintainers team {#maintainers}

 nf-core test data, modules, and pipeline repositories require regular upkeep and maintenance.
-The maintainer's team takes an active role in managing nf-core repositories in collaboration with the wider nf-core community.
+The maintainer's team consist of dedicated and highly active members of the community, that take official additional roles in managing nf-core repositories in collaboration with the wider nf-core community.

-The current members of the maintainer's team are:
+The current members of the maintainer's team in 2023 are:

 - Adam Talbot (Nonacus)
 - Anders Sune Pedersen (Danish National Genome Center)